Cycling to school: a 'right' of passage

-The BJSM are calling for at least 10% of national transport funding to be invested in active travel to combat child obesity, which reflects similar calls for increased funding from Cycling UK.
-On top of the BJSM's evidence, our own research shows that a boost to cycling levels would benefit children’s physical and mental health, their concentration in the classroom, and offer financial savings for parents, environmental benefits and economic growth to the entire country
+Locking in this change would massively help shift school-run travel habits, and the payback could be huge: Cycling UK's own research shows that a boost to cycling levels would benefit children’s physical and mental health, their concentration in the classroom, and offer financial savings for parents, environmental benefits and economic growth to the entire country

 With their ability to ingrain habits at an early age, schools may also be part of the solution to overcoming one of the cycling community’s biggest challenges – a lack of diversity.
 Low cycling levels amongst women, black and ethnic minorities (BME) and low-income groups arises from embedded social and cultural barriers, with BME and low-income group consultations showing that many people from these backgrounds “don’t know anyone who cycles”.
 Instilling a love for cycling at an early age will help ensure that all children grow up surrounded by cyclists, and this could represent a significant step forward in overcoming this persistent challenge.

 However, with traffic now back up to pre-pandemic level, the opportunity is slipping away rapidly, and all too often, we see that's it's schools themselves making things difficult.